avadella/CS341/README.md

 ## Projects
 1. Keepin’ It Classy -- Simulating Indianapolis 500
 2. Master-Card -- Simulating the game War with a deck of cards
-3. P ‘Bit’ty -- Bit Vector/Bit Array
+3. P ‘Bit’ty -- Bit Vectors/Bit Arrays
-4. Hop Dawg -- Doubly Linked List
+4. Hop Dawg -- Doubly Linked Lists
 5. Color Me Dawgs -- Red-Black Trees
-6. The Last Can Of Who Hash -- Hash Table
+6. The Last Can Of Who Hash -- Hash Tables